Magdalena (character): Patience

 The third and current Magdalena is known as Patience, created by writer Brian Holguin.
-Patience was in her novitiate but she left her convent suddenly, forcing the Inquisition to send an agent, Kristof, to track her down when her time came to assume the role of the Magdalena.
+Patience was in her novitiate but she left her convent suddenly, forcing the Inquisition to send an agent, Kristof, to track her down when her time came to assume the role of the Magdalena.She debuted in Witchblade #62.

 Kristof found Patience living on the streets with a homeless girl named Rowan Barry.
 Kristof became Patience's mentor and gave her basic training.
 Patience was initially hesitant but later accepted her destiny when Rowan was abducted by agents of an evil force.
 The events lead to a disagreement with Kristof and the Inquisition, prompting her to declare herself independent of their control.
 She remains allied with them only when their goals do not conflict with her ethics.

 Patience appeared again when Sara Pezzini, an officer of the New York City Police Department and wielder of the Witchblade, was attacked by a bloodthirsty demon posing as a young woman.
 Patience helped her to drive away the demon.